-While the waterfall algorithm processes an image's pixels in pairs from top to bottom, the wavelet simplification process works with pairs from left to right.
+While the waterfall algorithm processes an image's pixels in pairs from top to bottom, the Wavelet simplification process works with pairs from left to right.
+It also is more like the corner block scheme in that it works on small groups of pixels independently rather than processing all of the pixels in an entire row or column together.

+The wavelet simplifier works with pairs of pixel (i.e., 2×1 blocks).
 The leftmost pixel in each pair is replaced by the average of the two values in the pair and the rightmost pixel is replaced by half of the difference.
 For example, given the pair: